BrahimJandri/Born2beroot/README.md

 # Born2beroot
-This project aims to introduce you to the wonderful world of virtualization.
+<h2>This project aims to introduce you to the wonderful world of virtualization.
 You will create your first machine in VirtualBox (or UTM if you can’t use VirtualBox) under specific instructions.
-Then, at the end of this project, you will be able to set up your own operating system while implementing strict rules.
+Then, at the end of this project, you will be able to set up your own operating system while implementing strict rules.</h2>

 Theoretical questions
 Here are the theoretical questions you will be asked during the evaluation: